The Ultimate Guide to Weeb Culture: 2025 Edition

 What Is a Weeb?
 (The Brutally Honest Definition)

-Level 1: Gateway Weebs
+Level 1: Gateway Weeb

-• Thinks anime is “pretty cool”
+• Thinks anime is “pretty cool”.

-• Still calls it “Japanese cartoons”
+• Still calls it “Japanese cartoons”.

 Level 2: Casual Weebs

-• Has a Crunchyroll subscription
+• Has a Crunchyroll subscription they actually use.

-• Owns some anime merchandise (tastefully displayed)
+• Owns some anime merchandise but keeps it tasteful.

-• Knows the difference between anime and hentai (and keeps it that way)
+• Knows the difference between anime and hentai (and keeps it that way).

-Level 3: Committed Weebs
+Level 3: Committed Weeb Life

-• Manga collection requires its own bookshelf
+• Manga collection requires its own bookshelf.

-• Has attended at least one convention
+• Has attended at least one convention as a proper weeb.

-Level 4: Advanced Weebs
+Level 4: Advanced Weeb Practitioner

-• Imports Japanese snacks and media
+• Imports Japanese snacks that cost more than groceries.

-Level 5: Terminal Weebs
+Level 5: Terminal Weeb Achieved

 • Social media entirely in Japanese with English subtitles

-• Has transcended mere mortal understanding
+• Has transcended mere mortal understanding of weeb ways.

 • Uses “kawaii” unironically around normies.